csanadpoda/tutorials/LLM translation with monitoring/README.md

    cd "LLM translation with monitoring"
    ```

-   Or just copy and change into the directory on CMD.
+   Or just copy and change into the directory in CMD.

 2. **Set Up Environment Variables**